Logo

 9.

-Olympia Snowe entered politics and rose quickly, winning a seat on the Board of Voter Registration and working for Congressman William Cohen.
+Olympia Snowe entered politics and rose quickly, winning a seat on the Board of Voter Registration and then working for US Representative and later US Senator and US Secretary of Defense William Cohen.

 10.

-At the urging of family, friends, neighbors and local leaders, Olympia Snowe ran for her husband's Auburn-based seat in the Maine House of Representatives at the age of 26 and won.
+At the urging of her family, friends, neighbors, and local leaders, Olympia Snowe ran for her husband's Auburn-based seat in the Maine House of Representatives, and, at the age of 26, won it.

 11.